robertdavidgraham/wc2/README.md

 # wc2 - optimizing wc

-This tiny project is for exploring the slowness of 'wc', the Unix word count program.
+This tiny project is for exploring the performance of 'wc', the UNIX word-count program.
-The 'wc' program is often a benchmark target because it's trivially easy.
-However, despite supposedly written in optimized C, it's fairly slow.
-Despite being trivial, the source code for existing programs are actually fairly complex, and it's hard to see exactly where the slowdown happens.

-In this project, I write my own version of 'wc' as an optimized target, then work backward to see where the performance issues come from.
+This program is often a benchmark because it's trivial.
+When testing more complex code, you want to benchmark against the most trivial example you can think of.
+Counting the number of words in a file fits this purpose very well.

+Nobody wants to optimize this program, of course.
+There's no need to have a fast word-count program.
+However, this will throw off your benchmarks.
+The 'wc' program may not be written as trivially as you think, and thus, may not be a good benchmark comparison.

+This project contains an actual trivial implementation 'wc' optimized a bit for speed.
+It's at least 5x (five times) faster than the 'wc' built-in to most computers, and sometimes 50x faster.